 I received the November 2010 copy of Cook’s Illustrated and found two recipes that looked very appealing.
 One is pot roast (sounds like a recipe from the 60’s) and the other was spaghetti and meatballs.
 Meatballs seemed right up my alley so I was all in.
-The recipe is on the Cook’s Illustrated site, but it is a paid site; my version is here.
+The recipe is on the Cook’s Illustrated site, but it is a paid site; a version is here.

 This recipe was billed as spaghetti and meatballs for a crowd.
 This recipe serves 12 people.
 There would be four of us for dinner: Carla and me, Jeff, and Linda.
 I knew we’d want to send some home with Jeff and keep some for a 2nd dinner later in the week so I figured I’d cut it in 2/3’s and make it for 8.